Diehl Farms

 Tell us a little about yourself.

 I’m a farmer from Bates County.
 I attended Butler High School and graduated from the University of Missouri.
-I me my wife, Erica, after returning home to the farm.
-We have a daughter, Levelle.
+I met my wife, Erica, after returning home to the farm.
+We have a daughter, Levelle, and a son, Kroy.
 Outside of the farm, I have a deep passion for habitat development, love chasing mallards, and the camaraderie in the duck blind in the fall.
 I’m also a big follower of Mizzou athletics and Chiefs football.

 Tell us a little about your farm.